Russell-Waterhouse/blog/content/post/wisdom.md

 ## Jordan Peterson

-"Don’t hide baby monsters under the carpet.
+"Don't hide baby monsters under the carpet.
 They will flourish.
 They will grow large in the dark.
 Then, when you least expect it, they will jump out and devour you."